 Property management legislation can be difficult to keep up with.
 Even the funny laws can be hard to fully understand.
 Keep up with some of the newer trends with our piece recapping the latest rental housing law trends.

-What are the that you've seen?
+What are the weirdest property laws that you've seen?